Our Curriculum Delivery

 • Performing arts – dance, drama, musical theatre and music

-• Art, design and technology – Art, 3D design, photography, textiles and hospitality
+• Art, design and technology – Art, 3D design, photography and hospitality

 • ICT